sithmel/occamsrazor.js/README.md

 // ['Perimeter is 40', 'Area is 100']
 ```
 This will return an array containing all the results.
+They will be sorted starting with the most specific.

 Using it as a publish/subscribe object
 ======================================